Jacqueline Avant, wife of music legend Clarence Avant, shot and killed in Beverly Hills - NewsBreak

 “Mrs. Avant was a force of compassion and empowerment locally and nationally for decades, as well as a model of service and giving back to those who needed it most.
 The devastating events of last night along with recent reports of brazen crime in Los Angeles rupture the expectation of safety we have for our friends, families and fellow Angelenos,” said Bass, who is running for Los Angeles mayor.

 No further details were immediately available on the shooting.
-Beverly Hills Police Chief Mark Stainbrook was expected to hold a news conference on the incident later Wednesday.
+Beverly Hills Police Chief Mark Stainbrook was expected to hold a news conference on the incident later Wednesday.4th student, a 17-year-old boy, dies from Michigan high school shooting

 The shooting comes as Los Angeles police warn about an increase of “ follow-home robberies ” targeting celebrities and upscale neighborhoods and restaurants.